Lampard provides update on Chelsea interest in 'top player' Havertz | Goal.com

 The west Londoners face Pep Guardiola's City side in what is their second game of the Premier League restart, with Chelsea having beaten Aston Villa 2-1 on June 21 to boost their hopes of finishing in the top four.

-Lampard will have almost a fully fit squad to choose from for the clash at Stamford Bridge as Fikayo Tomori and Callum Hudson-Odoi remain the only two first-team players unavailable.
+Lampard will have almost a fully fit squad to choose from for the clash at Stamford Bridge on Thursday as Fikayo Tomori and Callum Hudson-Odoi remain the only two first-team players unavailable.

 The Blues were handed encouraging contract news on Tuesday after it was confirmed that both Willian and Pedro would be remaining at the club until the conclusion of the 2019-20 campaign.